elenasacristan/treebooks/README.md

 The users will register using the registration form.
-Registered users will be able to login by using the login form with their username andpassword or with their email and password.
+Registered users will be able to login by using the login form with their username and password or with their email and password.